Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams

-For the randomized case with a product input distribution, we first consider $2$-player protocols with error probability $1/\poly(k)$.
 We would like to run the same simulation as for deterministic protocols, except now it is unclear how the second player $P_2$ can reconstruct a valid input $x$ for the first player $P_1$ from the first message $m$.
 A natural thing would be for $P_2$ to choose the input $x=x_m$ to $P_1$ for which the probability of sending $m$, given that $P_1$'s input is $x_m$, is greatest.
 This is not correct though, since the overall probability of $P_1$ holding $x_m$ and sending $m$ may be less than the $1/\poly(k)$ error bound and the protocol could afford to be always wrong on such a combination of $x_m$ and $m$.
 Thus we need some balancing between two probabilities: i) the first player $P_1$ sends $m$ on input $x$; and ii) the protocol output is correct given that $P_1$ has input $x$ and sends $m$.